worldlycode/nanobot-docs/docs/index.md

-# NanoBot-POC Documentation 🤖
+# NanoBot-Dev Documentation 🤖

-Welcome to the NanoBot-POC documentation.
-This site provides comprehensive information about using and extending the NanoBot POC (Proof of Concept) development pipeline.
+Welcome to the NanoBot-Dev documentation.
+This site provides comprehensive information about using and extending the NanoBot development pipeline.

 ## What is NanoBot?